LouisGJBertrand/KeyPHP/readme.txt

 	This library helps the programmer to make an interface between the user and the programme.

-KeyPHP is an open source project under GNU AGPLv3 License And libraries can be share freely on the internet.
+KeyPHP is an open source project under MIT
+License And libraries can be share freely on the internet.